Particular/docs.particular.net/samples/nhibernate/simple/sample.md

 ### Order Saga Data
-Notice that due to a bug, SagaData class needs to be inside a namespace.
-Also to use NHibernate's lazy-loading all the properties must be marked as `virtual`.
+Note that to use NHibernate's lazy-loading, all the properties on the Saga data class must be `virtual`.

 snippet:sagadata